skiadas/SoftwareDevelopmentPracticumCourse/activities/activity11-3tddWorkPlan.md

 	**You are now ready to start the iteration!**

-## Iteration Extreme Programming
+## Part 2 - Extreme Programming

 1. Get a "Red-Green-Refactor" (RGR) pyramid and sit down at a lab computer with your partner.
 Make sure you have the following:

 	a. these planning notes
 	b. your feature TODO list
-	c. scrap paper and something erasable to write with OR a whiteboard in easy reach
+	c. scrap paper and something erasable to write with

 2. Whoever owns the feature should now login.